 Rules for processing an operand that was marked by someone else as being erroneous should include two different types of information, both present in the NaN rules from the IEEE.
 The first type of information is how the operation should proceed.
-Possible rules include assuming a default value, skipping the operation and marking the result as erroneous, seeking the information from an alternate source and so on.
+Possible rules include assuming a default value, skipping the operation and marking the result as erroneous, seeking the information from an alternate source, aborting execution or taking an EXCEPTION (unwritten) and so on.
 The second type of information that should be part of any rule is whether any notification to other parts of the system should be made previously marked erroneous value is encountered.
 The IEEE standard refers to this as signaled or quiet.
 This signaling is appropriate if some intermediate mechanism would have been expected to correct the error and so the current occurrence of the erroneous flag is totally unexpected.

 Messages sometimes contain data elements that are erroneous.
-These must be contained also.
+These must also be contained.
 In some cases the entire message can be discarded.
 This is most effortless when the protocol supports retransmission until received and the message has not been acknowledged yet.